adamko-dev/dokkatoo/README.md

      id("dev.adamko.dokkatoo-html")
    }
    ```

-   > [!TIP]
-   > Dokkatoo supports multiple formats, but HTML is the quickest and easiest to get started with.

 3. **(Optional)** If you'd like to combine multiple subprojects, add the Dokkatoo plugin to each
    subproject, and